FriedbergLab/Epictope/README.md

-conda install -c bioconda muscle conda install -c salilab dssp conda install -c conda-forge r-base
+conda install -c bioconda muscle conda install -c salilab dssp conda install -c conda-forge r-base conda install -c r r-stringi conda install -c r r-openssl
 ```
 ## Installation

 Once dependencies have been installed, you will need to install the `epictope` R package from this github repo.
 We can use the `remotes` package to do this.
+Run the following lines in your R install.

 ```
 install.packages("remotes")